HassoPlattnerInstituteHCI/dualpanto-testing/Readme.md

 ### Alternative B: VScode (can work, but if you already configured your environment in a weird way it might be hard for us to debug)

-**On Windows, use the normal PowerShell terminal inside VSCode in all following steps.
+**On Windows, use the PowerShell or Command Prompt terminal inside VSCode in all following steps.
 Don't use the WSL subsystem.**

 1. download [VScode](https://code.visualstudio.com/)
 2. install the Python extension for VSCode (https://marketplace.visualstudio.com/items?itemName=ms-python.python)